thumbsup/thumbsup.github.io/docs/index.md

 ## Documentation

-`thumbsup` is a relatively simple command-line tool.
+`thumbsup` is a command-line tool.
 Building a gallery is as simple as

 <br />